The geometrical origin of the Doppler factor in the Lienard-Wiechert potentials: Concluding remarks

 \section{Concluding remarks}

-For an electrically charged extended particle, we have derived the Doppler factor in the LW potentials with the help of intersections and projections.
-In Minkowski space nothing moves, nothing changes shape, and as a result our geometrical method is very intuitive.
-For an electrically charged point particle, we have discussed how the Doppler factor in the LW potentials is related to the electromagnetic interaction model of Fokker.
+For an electrically charged extended particle, we have derived the Doppler factor in the LW potentials with the help of intersections and projections, using analytical geometry methods.
+In Minkowski space nothing moves, nothing changes shape, and as a result our geometrical derivation is very intuitive.
+For an electrically charged point particle, we have discussed how the Doppler factor in the LW potentials is related to the electromagnetic interaction model of Fokker, a model where infinitesimal worldline segments have their endpoints connected by light signals.
 In this way we have elucidated not only the geometrical origin of the Doppler factor, but also the origin of the name, showing that the relativistic Doppler effect is the missing link between the Doppler factor in the LW potentials and the classical Doppler effect.
+Indeed, the same Minkowski diagram can be used to explain both the relativistic Doppler effect and the Doppler factor in the LW potentials of a point particle, the only difference being that in the first case the corresponding segments have a finite length while in the second case they have an infinitesimal length.